enhancedformysql/enhancedformysql/README.md

 - Focus on maintaining each version to alleviate upgrade concerns.
 - Continue to support users who prefer a specific version, addressing critical bugs and making long-term improvements.
 - Provide resources for users to learn optimization techniques, referenced in our publications.
+- We will gather all performance issues that need improvement and work to resolve them.

 ## Code Maintenance Strategies